 Scores from SAT or ACT are required for admission and must come directly from the testing agency.

-The Seattle campus of the University of Washington recommends but does not require that applicants include the writing portion of either of these exams.
+The Seattle campus of the University of Washington does not recommend or require that applicants include the writing portion of either of these exams.

 SAT or ACT?

 The University of Washington accepts the SAT and ACT equally.
 There is absolutely no advantage in submitting one test over the other.
-We recommend that students submit all test scores from SAT and ACT.
 If an applicant submits scores from both tests, national concordance tables determine which scores are relatively higher.

 Superscoring refers to the practice of taking the student's best section scores across all exam sittings to combine for the best overall score.
 The UW will begin superscoring with applications for 2017.
 Superscoring does not include the Writing score, which is not considered in the admission decision.